signalogic/SigSRF_SDK/mediaTest_readme.md

 :
 ```

-As mentioned in "DTMF Handling" above, here is a log file example, first showing incoming DTMF event packets...
+As mentioned in "DTMF Handling" above, here is a log file example showing incoming DTMF event packets.
+Note that per RFC 4733, one or more packets within the event may have duplicated sequence numbers and timestamps.
+The packet logging APIs included with SigSRF can optionally mark these as duplicated if needed.

 ```CoffeeScript
 :